🇹🇼

 Key Benefits

-• Bank statements showing average US$10,000 balance over past 6 months
+• Average monthly bank balance of US$10,000+ over the past 6 months

 📝 Application Process